-- 1. Providing VCS with the bridge investment funding necessary to underwrite the transition.
+- Providing VCS with the bridge investment funding necessary to underwrite the transition.
 An estimate of the transition costs is presented in the report.
-As a matter of good public policy, the amount of this bridge funding should decrease over time and be conditioned on VSC reducing expenditures in amounts generally commensurate with the amount of the additional funding over a five-year period. - 2.
+As a matter of good public policy, the amount of this bridge funding should decrease over time and be conditioned on VSC reducing expenditures in amounts generally commensurate with the amount of the additional funding over a five-year period. - +.2.
 Charging VSC, UVM, and VSAC, working together, with proposing a set of statewide postsecondary education goals for Vermont.
 Background work has been done by the Select Committee; and the institutions have done their own planning.
 The task is to create a statement of goals (along with targets and related performance metrics) that reflect the needs of the state.
-This charge should be accompanied by a requirement that an annual

-- report indicating the status/progress on each of these metrics be prepared.
+This charge should be accompanied by a requirement that an annual report indicating the status/progress on each of these metrics be prepared.
 VSAC may be best entity to be assigned responsibility for preparation of this report. - 3.
-Adopting the definition of affordability recommended by the Select Committee and charge VSAC with preparing an annual report indicating the affordability to Vermont residents of each of the public institutions in the state. - 4.
+Acting to clarify the powers of the VSC Board regarding the disposal of buildings and other property and closing institutions. - 4.
+No later than the 2022 session, state the intention that all high school students complete a FAFSA as a condition of graduation and charge VSAC and the Agency of Education with consulting with appropriate stakeholders and developing implementation recommendations for the legislature to act on during the following session.
+(Ideally, the legislature might find some means by which to encourage this consultative activity to occur in time for implementation recommendations to be presented to the legislature to act on in its 2022 session.) - 2.5.
+Adopting the definition of affordability recommended by the Select Committee and charge VSAC with preparing an annual report indicating the affordability to Vermont residents of each of the public institutions in the state.

+3.6.
 Calling for a study to recommend how best to organize and finance the delivery of Adult Career and Technical Education and Adult Education and Literacy programs in the state.
 This essentially means reinstituting the study called for in Act 80 that was abandoned because of the press of issues surrounding COVID-19.